MichaelCurrin/auto-commit-msg/docs/other/credit.md

     - Cleaner `for` loop logic
         - I found the original hard to work on because of how it uses an old-style `for` loop and `i` variable.
         - I found using `.split` with a regex pattern was much simpler.
-    - Added TS types (essential for my project to run).
+    - Add TS types (essential for my project to run).
     - Add `git diff-index` support - see [status vs diff-index](/docs/development/status-vs-diff-index.md) doc.